Detecting micro fractures: A comprehensive comparison of conventional and machine-learning based segmentation methods

-X-Ray Computed Tomography ({XRCT}) has been adopted as a non-destructive method to observe such spatial properties, and it has become a standard procedure in laboratory studies \cite{Weerakone2010, Taylor2015, DeKock2015, Saenger2016, Chung2019}.
-Micro-X-Ray Computed Tomography ({$\mu$-XRCT}) offers the ability to visualize features on the micro-scale, without destroying the sample, since it is a non-invasive visualization method.
+X-Ray Computed Tomography (XRCT) has been adopted as a non-destructive method to monitor and quantify such spatial properties, and it has become a standard procedure in laboratory studies \cite{Weerakone2010,Taylor2015, DeKock2015,Saenger2016,Halisch2016,Chung2019}.
+More specifically, lab-based micro-X-Ray Computed Tomography ({$\mu$XRCT}) offers the ability to visualize features on the pore-scale at micrometer resolution.
 However, as with every other visualization method, there are some drawbacks which are inherent to the method itself.
-This visualization method is based on the interaction of an, otherwise, opaque sample with a specific type of radiation and, more specifically, with the attenuation of the radiation due to its absorbance from materials with different attenuation coefficients.
+This visualization method is based on the interaction of an, otherwise, opaque sample with a specific type of radiation.
 Occasionally, there is a low contrast between distinct features, either belonging to different materials, or having spatial characteristics which are close to the resolution of the method itself.
-Such an example is the distinction between the solid matrix and an existing fracture which commonly has a very small aperture \cite{Lai2017,Kumari2018, Zhang2018, Kumari2018, Furat2019}.
-Consequently, a lot of effort has to be made to ``clean'' the acquired data from potential noise, independently of its source \cite{Frangakis2001, Behrenbruch2004, Christe2007}.

-As a means to tackle such issues, there have been many studies focusing on the enhancement and optimization of digital image processing with the use of filtering methods \cite{Behrenbruch2004, Coady2019} which could reduce the inherent noise of the data while not harming the features of interest.
-With the help of filtering methods one can enhance the quality of the produced images by clearing unwanted artifacts.
-In such way ``clean'' images can be obtained with an enhanced contrast between the features of interest and their surroundings.
+Such an example is the distinction between the solid matrix and an existing fracture, which commonly has a very small aperture \cite{Lai2017,Kumari2018,Zhang2018,Furat2019, ALZUBAIDI2022109471}.
+Consequently, a lot of effort has to be made to ``clean'' the acquired data from potential noise, independently of its source \cite{Frangakis2001,Behrenbruch2004,Christe2007}.
+As a means to tackle this issue, there have been many studies focusing on the enhancement and optimization of digital image processing with the use of filtering methods \cite{Behrenbruch2004,Coady2019} which could reduce the inherent noise of the image-based data while keeping the features of interest intact.
+In this way ``clean'' images, meaning with a low signal-to-noise ratio, can be obtained with an enhanced contrast between the features of interest and their surroundings.